Memorable moments from every year in Grammy history

 1996: One sweet night

-At the Grammy Awards held in 1996, Mariah Carey and Boyz II Men joined forces to perform their massive hit “One Sweet Day.”
-The track was a smash, remaining the longest-running #1 track on the Billboard Top 100 until August 2019 when “Old Town Road” unseated it.
+At the 1996 Grammy Awards, Mariah Carey and Boyz II Men joined forces to perform their massive hit “One Sweet Day.”
+The track was a smash, remaining the longest-running #1 track on the Billboard Top 100 until Lil Nas X’s “Old Town Road” unseated it in August 2019.

 [Pictured: Mariah Carey and Boyz II Men performing the song “One Sweet Day” at Madison Square Garden.]